 - Drive from the UK: Take the Eurotunnel from Folkestone to Calais (approx. 35 minutes) and then drive to Strasbourg or Zurich and on to Constance (approx. 9 hours).

-- 7 overnight stays in private en-suite rooms with breakfast included as described in the itinerary
+- 7 overnight stays in private en-suite rooms as described in the itinerary

 - Luggage transfer on all cycling days (no limit on the number of pieces per person, max 20 kg)